 Chronic microcirculatory changes in the territory of the anterior spinal artery induced by repeated or sustained flexion account for the necrosis of the anterior horns of the lower cervical cord, which is the hallmark on pathology 5.

-Initially described Keizo Hirayama et.al in 1959 2.
+It was initially described Keizo Hirayama et al. in 1959 2.

 - 1. Chen CJ, Chen CM, Wu CL et-al. Hirayama disease: MR diagnosis.
 AJNR Am J Neuroradiol.
 1998;19 (2): 365-8.
 AJNR Am J Neuroradiol (abstract) - Pubmed citation

 - 2. Gandhi D, Goyal M, Bourque PR et-al. Case 68: Hirayama disease.
 Radiology.
 2004;230 (3): 692-6. doi:10.1148/radiol.2303021089 - Pubmed citation